-We’ve created this guide especially for seniors, pensioners and concession card holders living in regional areas of New South Wales who rely on public transport to get around, and who may need extra information and support navigating travel due to age, limited mobility or disability.
+We’ve created this guide especially for seniors, pensioners and concession card holders living in regional NSW and rely on public transport to get around, and who may need extra information and support navigating travel due to age, limited mobility or disability.

 Public transport in regional NSW

 There are many transport options in regional NSW.